junghoon2/kube-books/ch11/rook/Documentation/ceph-cluster-crd.md

 kubectl label node mynode topology.kubernetes.io/zone=zone1 kubectl label node mynode topology.rook.io/rack=zone1-rack1
 ```

-> For versions previous to K8s 1.17, use the topology key: failure-domain.beta.kubernetes.io/zone or region

 These labels would result in the following hierarchy for OSDs on that node (this command can be run in the Rook toolbox):